rivasiker/ggHoriPlot/README.md

 ## Installation

-If you install devtools in your R environment with `install.packages("devtools")`, the package can be installed with the following command:
+You can install `ggHoriPlot` from CRAN using `install.packages("ggHoriPlot")`.
+You can also install the development version of the package with the following command:

     devtools::install_github("rivasiker/ggHoriPlot")